Unique understanding of genetic disorders

 Comprehensive genome sequencing to advance diagnosis

-As a first-tier test for diagnosing hereditary disorders, WGS detects single nucleotide variants, small insertions and deletions, copy number variants, mitochondrial genome variants, and select spinal muscular atrophy and repeat expansion variants, throughout the genome.
-The information provided by this test can provide:
+As a first-tier test for diagnosing hereditary disorders, WGS detects single nucleotide variants, small insertions and deletions, copy number variants, mitochondrial genome variants, and select spinal muscular atrophy and repeat expansion variants throughout the genome.
+Our WGS test utilizes next-generation sequencing to interrogate nearly every base pair of an individual’s DNA, including the mitochondrial genome.

 Key testing

 Mayo Clinic Laboratories’ approach to whole genome sequencing includes gathering samples from biological parents of affected individuals, when possible, to compare and contextualize test results.
 These comparator specimens assist with result interpretation and increase the diagnostic yield of the testing.
-Each WGS order is carefully reviewed by a team of genetic counselors who ensure the indication for test ordering is clinically appropriate.
+Each WGS order is carefully reviewed by a team of genetic counselors, who ensure the indication for test ordering is clinically appropriate.

 References